 - educates the campus community about how to identify and promptly report concerning behaviors.

-The Team is currently chaired by the Executive Director of Student Wellness and Support.
+The Team is currently co-chaired by the Executive Director of Student Wellness and Support and the Care Coordinator.
 In addition, the Team is comprised of representatives from various departments, including:

 - University Police

 - Counseling Center

 - Care Coordination (Prevention, Advocacy, & Wellness)

 - Academic Affairs (Associate Vice President for Retention & Student Success)